The Hand & Trumpet

 Bar/Waiting

 Gill is one of our longest standing members of the team, she’s spent many years with us.
 She’s Wrinehill through and through, her cleaning expertise known far and wide.
 You may recognise her for her excellent attention to detail front of house, beloved by many of our regulars.
-When Gill isn’t at work, she loves nothing more than walks with her dog, that doesn’t like going on walks himself!
+When Gill isn’t at work, she loves nothing more than walks with her dog (who doesn’t like going on walks himself!).

 Jennie